Last Updated on February 21, 2021 by Grow with Bovees

 These are among the most beautiful of all flowering shrubs and trees and it is unfortunate that their requirements are so specific that they can be grown successfully in only a limited number of regions.

 Botanically, azaleas are included in the genus rhododendron, but, gardeners continue to refer to them as azaleas.

 Rhododendron varieties have foliage which is usually handsome—often larger than that of azaleas, sometimes leathery in texture, dark green on the upper surface and pale on the underside, and carried in whorls.
 Many of the evergreen species are decorative throughout the year.

 The large round heads of flowers make a glorious show from late winter to late spring.
 Rhododendrons grow magnificently in many parts of England but they are not native to that country.
 Most plants in England and other parts of Europe are derived from the first plants imported at the beginning of the nineteenth century.

 Some of these were from America and Spain but most of them were from the East—the Himalayas, China and Tibet.
 It is recorded that there are now something like 500 species in cultivation and thousands of named cultivars.
 Each year sees the introduction of more of them, and keen growers are advised, therefore, to consult nurserymen who will know the names of those likely to thrive in their area, or to study the Rhododendron Year Book.

-Some grow to tree size, spreading across 3 m (10 ft) whilst others are less than 1 m (3 ft) in height and spread.
-The form and colours of the flowers and leaves vary, too.
+Some grow to tree size, spreading across 3 m (9.84 ft) whilst others are less than 1 m (3.28 ft) in height and spread.
+The form and colors of the flowers and leaves vary, too.